SumiSastri/typescript-with-react/node-ts/readme.md

 export {IPerson, IPersonJuniorSchool as TeacherJrSchool, IStudent}
 ```

-## Section-4: Modules and Namespaces
+## Section IV: Modules and Namespaces

 Modules are executed in their own scope.
 To share code from one module to another, a module loader is required.
 Files are then exported from one module and can be used any any module that imports the exported module.